 This month’s top story: New bid strategies for Audience ads

-This bidding strategy seeks to maximize your conversions as much as possible based on your budget, as well as the additional optional guardrails of a maximum Cost per Click (CPC) and a Target CPA.
-In our automated bidding, you maintain control and all decisions, while optimizations help you achieve your advertising goals and performance targets.
+This bidding strategy seeks to maximise your conversions as much as possible based on your budget, as well as the additional optional guardrails of a maximum Cost per Click (CPC) and a Target CPA.
+In our automated bidding, you maintain control and all decisions, while optimisations help you achieve your advertising goals and performance targets.